Read our New York team's pre-Inauguration speculation on what the Trump Administration's policy might look like.

-Donald Trump won the White House this past Tuesday in a surprising victory that concluded a turbulent election season in the U.S. With the Republicans retaining control of the Senate and the House, we look ahead at potential regulatory and legislative actions to expect from the Trump Administration and Congress in the coming term.
-While there is a high degree of uncertainty about what an administration led by Mr. Trump will do, this bulletin speculates on how Mr. Trump’s policy agenda may manifest itself in the areas of (i) tax, (ii) infrastructure, (iii) regulatory enforcement with regard to mergers and acquisitions and foreign investment, and (iv) economic sanctions.
+Donald Trump won the White House in a surprising victory that concluded a turbulent election season in the U.S. With the Republicans retaining control of the Senate and the House, we look ahead at potential regulatory and legislative actions to expect from the Trump Administration and Congress in the coming term.
+While there is a high degree of uncertainty about what an administration led by Mr. Trump will do, this article speculates on how Mr. Trump’s policy agenda may manifest itself in the areas of (i) tax, (ii) infrastructure, (iii) regulatory enforcement with regard to mergers and acquisitions and foreign investment, and (iv) economic sanctions.

 What You Need To Know